Anonymous-VSPO/VSPO/Template-based CQ generation/README.md

 3. **Postprocessing**

    - File: `CQ_postprocessing.py`
-   - Function: Cleans and reformats the generated CQs to make them suitable for further use (e.g., deduplication, normalization).
+   - Function: Cleans and reformats the generated CQs to make them suitable for further use.
    - Final CQs are saved under `Generated CQ/`.

 ## ✅ Requirements